An Event Study of the Ethereum Transition to Proof-of-Stake: Block Income and Creation Speed

 Block reward is the number of new ETH minted and given to the party responsible for successfully adding a block to the chain; transaction fees, include the gas, both base and priority fees, from the transactions in the block; burnt gas for each transaction is the base fee in ETH set by the network protocol.

-Since the Constantinople upgrade in 2019, miners received two ETH for each block they completed.
+Since the St. Petersburg upgrade in 2019, miners received two ETH for each block they completed.
 However, the transition to PoS removed this reward altogether.
-Miner's total block income before and after the event is plotted in Figure \ref{fig:block_rewards}.
+Miner and validators' total block income before and after the event is plotted in Figure \ref{fig:block_rewards}.

 Table \ref{tab:block_income} decomposes the decline in block income.
-There is a rise in transaction fees for transfers, but it is largely offset by a higher burn rate.
-The loss of a block completion bonus is the main drag on fees.
-Validators' total block income is now less than 5\% of what miners used to earn.
+There is a slight, statistically insignificant rise in transaction fees for transfers, but it is largely offset by a higher burn rate.
+The loss of a block completion bonus is the main drag on block income.
+Validators' total block income is now only 3\% of what miners used to earn.

 The removal of the block completion reward has also greatly slowed the minting of new ETH.
-Since the St. Petersburg Upgrade,\footnote{\url{https://blog.ethereum.org/2019/02/22/ethereum-constantinople-st-petersburg-upgrade-announcement}} two new ETH were minted as a reward for each completed block; this served as the main driver of ETH supply expansion.
-Combined with a smaller issuance for ommer blocks\footnote{\url{https://ethereum.org/en/glossary/ommer}} and validators on the Beacon Chain,\footnote{\url{https://ethereum.org/en/upgrades/beacon-chain/}} there was about 5.5 million new ETH minted annually.\footnote{\url{https://ethereum.org/en/upgrades/merge/issuance/}} Since the merge, the ETH minted on the execution layer (PoW) are no longer being produced.
-Instead, there is now only, roughly, 1,600 new ETH minted each day, which is distributed to the validators in the network.
-Note that this amount is an increasing function with respect to the total ETH staked.
-Eating further into this production are burn fees, which have been required since the EIP-1559 fork.
-The burn rate can, in principal, exceed the issuance rate, meaning that there may be a net deflation in the supply of ETH.
-In the ten days following the merge, Ethereum supply expanded only 7,217 ETH, well below the 117,104 ETH created in the ten days prior, a reduction of 94\%.
+Since the St. Petersburg Upgrade,\footnote{The updates went live at block 7,280,000 on February 28, 2019: \url{https://cointelegraph.com/news/ethereums-constantinople-st-petersburg-upgrades-have-been-activated}} two new ETH were minted as a reward for each completed block; this served as the main driver of ETH supply expansion.
+Combined with a smaller issuance for ommer blocks\footnote{\url{https://ethereum.org/en/glossary/ommer}} and validators on the Beacon Chain,\footnote{\url{https://ethereum.org/en/upgrades/beacon-chain/}} there was about 5.5 million new ETH minted annually.\footnote{\url{https://ethereum.org/en/upgrades/merge/issuance/}} Since the merge, the two ETH per transaction reward on the execution layer (PoW) are no longer being produced.
+There is now roughly 1,600 new ETH minted each day, which is distributed to the validators in the network.
+The burn rate can, in principal, exceed the issuance rate, resulting in blocks that deflate total ETH supply.
+Finally, ETH continues to be staked, removing it from the circulating supply.

+These factors explain why, as we show in Figure \ref{fig:ether_supply}, that ethereum supply has been deflationary since the merge.